County cricket: One-day cricket

-The Royal London One-Day Cup is a 50 over one-day cricket competition in county cricket.
-The 18 English county sides are divided randomly into two groups of nine with each team playing each other once.
+The One-Day Cup is a 50-overs-per-side competition in county cricket, contested by the 18 first-class counties.
+The 18 sides are divided randomly into two groups of nine, with each team playing each other once.
 The top four in each group reach the quarter-finals.
-The competition culminates at Lord's for the final.
-The Royal London One Day Cup replaced the Yorkshire Bank 40 over League.
-The first winners of the competition were Durham in 2014.
+The competition replaced the Yorkshire Bank 40-over League.
+The first winners of the One-Day Cup were Durham in 2014.
+The ECB has been criticised for neglecting the One-Day Cup since 2020, as it is staged while counties' top players are unavailable.

+The Women's One-Day Cup began in 2025 with all 18 major counties competing, in two divisions.

 Twenty20 cricket

-The Twenty20 Cup is the top Twenty20 cricket competition contested by the eighteen first-class counties.
+The T20 Blast, originally founded as the Twenty20 Cup in 2003, is the top Twenty20 cricket competition contested by the eighteen first-class counties.
 The games are limited to 20 overs per side, and the emphasis is on fast action.

-From 2018, the competition is called Vitality Blast for sponsorship reasons.
+The Women's T20 Blast began in 2025, in close co-operation with the men's competition.

 National counties cricket

-The competitions of national counties cricket are the National Counties Cricket Championship and the NCCA Knockout Trophy.
+The competitions of National Counties cricket, formerly Minor Counties cricket, are the National Counties Cricket Championship and the NCCA Knockout Trophy.

-Women's County Cricket

-The Women's County Championship is played each year, in a similar manner to the men's, but the Women's county game focuses upon 50 over cricket.
-There is also the Women's Cricket Super League, a T20 competition.
-Some counties are involved, and feature in a divisional structure.
-Promotion and relegation is a feature throughout.
+The first league season was in the 19th century, the 1895 Minor Counties Championship.

+Four clubs which used to play in the Minor Counties Championship have been granted first-class status: Worcestershire in 1899; Northamptonshire in 1905; Glamorgan in 1921 and Durham in 1992.